You’re more likely to regret doing things you wanted to do than things you didn’t want to do.

 “Critical thinking”: the ability to turn Nietzsche into a misunderstood thinker who secretly believed everything that just happens to be currently in vogue. [ . . . ] Read More

 Classical mechanics is the study of how things move in relation to force.
 Unsurprisingly, it was the first branch of physics discovered, and it is the foundation of all the other branches.
 Its principles were codified by Newton in a book called the Principia; hence, classical mechanics is sometimes referred to as Newtonian mechanics. [ . . . ] Read More

 Most of us think freedom is worth striving for, but how many of us have inquired into what freedom really is?
 There are basically two schools of thought.
 The one sees freedom as license, which is to say, the ability to do whatever you want; the other sees freedom as something like duty. [ . . . ] Read More

 It is easier to clarify one’s thoughts than to polish one’s style.

 Mirages depend on distance for their effect.
-And so it is with happiness, which appears substantial and real only when it is located in the past, or in the future, or in the lives of other people.
+And so it is with happiness, which appears substantial and real only at a distance—whether of space or time.

 “Educated” is now a euphemism for “has progressive opinions.”